shapedthought/go_vse_excel_import/README.md

 # GO VSE Excel Import

+UPDATES:

+- Updated to take account of the VSE v4 change which added the "active" field to the Excel output.

 This program allows you to fill in the Excel template (included) with all your workloads and then converts it into a VSE compatible workload txt file.

 Simply fill in the fields using lower case on any yes/no fields, then run the exe with: